If you have a question which isn't answered below, please contact us using our contact form.

 This includes authorised health and care professionals across different organisations that will be able to access a shared record when providing your care, including: GP Practices, Community Healthcare Services, NHS Hospitals, Hospices, Mental Health Services and Social Care Services.

-As there will be more than one organisation involved in the provision and processing of information across the Partnership, the various system leads will act as Joint Data Controllers in accordance with the General Data Protection Regulation (GDPR 2018).
+If you have any concerns about data sharing, please speak to the local care organisations who hold your records.
+As there will be more than one organisation involved in the provision and processing of information about your care across the Partnership, the various system leads will act as Joint Data Controllers in accordance with the General Data Protection Regulation (GDPR 2018).

 Yes, the data held in the TVS records sharing programme will be stored securely in a resilient UK cloud-based platform hosted by Microsoft, who provide data hosting for many NHS organisations.
 The TVS LHCR is subject to stringent cyber-security assessments to ensure there is strong protection to maintain the safety of health and care data.